gipplab/sherlock/README.md

 You can use the <tt>-t _threshold%_</tt> option.

-Output is the same a the normal Sherlock program.
+Output is the same as the usual Sherlock program.